-Environmental risk is managed throughout the Group as it has the potential to impact negatively upon the Group's reputation and jeopardise its licences/certification to operate and to grow.
-The Group controls and mitigates these risks at a number of levels.
-Proactive environmental management is embedded throughout the company's integrated management system, the Managing Responsibly System (MRS).
+Environmental risks (continued)

 Mandatory employee training programmes are embedded within operations through clear environmental strategies and resource conservation initiatives.
 Each of the Group's airports is certificated to ISO 14001, environmental management standard.
 Progressive influencing of third parties, stakeholder engagement and community relations programmes are also established.
 The Group has recently renewed Airport Carbon Accreditation Level 3+ which involves the development and implementation of a comprehensive stakeholder engagement plan to ensure that it reacts effectively to the challenges posed by the environmental agenda.